Student Research Fellowship at the Intersection of AI, Values, and Philosophy

 Human cognition relies on interconnected belief networks.
 We update entire webs, or logical links, of related beliefs rather than a lone proposition when we encounter new information.
 Treating an LLM’s parameters as an explicit, machine-readable belief network suggests a path to both improve model editing and to probe how AI values and beliefs align with humans.
 This project will apply gradient-based attribution across diverse paraphrases to identify complete subnetworks encoding target facts.
 It hopes to develop a coordinated editing method that will adjust all relevant neurons simultaneously, ensuring changes propagate across unseen contexts and varied phrasings.
 The project will evaluate transfer robustness, bias mitigation, and alignment performance on diverse downstream tasks.
 It hopes to bridge AI research and cognitive science by comparing machine-level belief updates with human models of belief revision, illuminating convergences and divergences in knowledge restructuring.
 It will examine the ethical dimensions of mutable artificial beliefs by addressing responsibility, transparency, and the moral status of AI-held values from stakeholder and regulatory perspectives.

-Owen Kichizo Terry
+Owen Terry

 I am studying the corrigibility of AI models: the extent to which AIs are willing to allow their values to be changed.
 Depending on how powerful future models are, we’d likely want some guarantees about their corrigibility—their willingness to be corrected—before deploying them.
 If it’s found post-deployment that a powerful AI’s values are misaligned with human values, we don’t want it to fight back as we try to correct our mistakes.
 My project will aim to develop a corrigibility index, capable of mathematically evaluating the extent to which AIs can be expected to cooperate with attempts to modify them.